Sedum

 How To Use Sedum In The Garden

-This plant serves multiple purposes, from creating colorful ground cover to filling gaps in rock gardens with its spreading growth habit.
+Low-growing, spreading varieties can be used to create colorful ground cover or fill gaps in rock gardens.
 Taller varieties make excellent border plants, adding structure and contrast when paired with grasses or flowering perennials.
-Sedum is also ideal for green roofs and living walls, as its easy-care requirements suit urban and eco-friendly landscapes.
-Whether used as a focal point or a supportive feature, this succulent is a valuable addition to diverse garden settings.
+Sedum is also ideal for green roofs and living walls, as it thrives on neglect and can handle challenging conditions.
+Its water-storing leaves allow it to handle dry conditions in planters and hellstrips.

 Sedum Care